dferns11-git/rag_langchain_project/README.md

 # rag_langchain_project
 A Retrieval Augmented Generation (RAG) system leveraging LangChain and Chroma DB for efficient querying of Markdown documents, enhanced by OpenAI embeddings for accurate and context-aware responses.

-# Retrieval Augmented Generation (RAG) System

-This project implements a Retrieval Augmented Generation (RAG) system using LangChain and Chroma DB.
-The system enables efficient querying of Markdown documents, providing contextually relevant and accurate responses by leveraging OpenAI's embeddings for semantic understanding.

 ## Features

 - **Environment Setup**: